canonical/starlark/doc/safety/README.md

 [^8]: the determinism of the release of memory can be lost if ref-counted resources are used and is shared among more than one concurrent execution thread.
 This makes it difficult even for those language to properly limit memory without occuring in non-deterministic behaviors.

 [^9]: While never counting memory releases may seem problematic, in practice, it is significant primarily for long-running routines.
 Usually, Arenas follow the same approach, never releasing memory during their lifetime but doing so in a single operation when the Arena itself is discarded.

+[^10]: Contention and patterns like [spinlocks](https://en.wikipedia.org/wiki/Spinlock) and [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) are clear examples of why this happens.

+[^11]: See [Speculative execution](https://en.wikipedia.org/wiki/Speculative_execution) and [Instruction pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining) for quick examples.

+[^12]: Imagine allowing 1 minute of execution, so that a network/IO request can be properly executed.
+An unconstrained logic might use 1 minute of CPU time, without performing any IO.
+This might easily consume too much computational power.